CCDirectLink/CLS/proposals/1/packedMod.md

 ##### Examples

-* Doubleclick on a ccmod file to install the mod
+* Double-click on a ccmod file to install the mod

 ## Mod Information